WangHelin1997/SSR-Speech/README.md

 ## Pretrained Models

 Download our pretrained English models from [huggingface](https://huggingface.co/westbrook/SSR-Speech-English).
-We provide MFA models, an Watemark Encodec model and a pretrained English model on GigaSpeech XL set.
+We provide an Watemark Encodec model, a pretrained English model on GigaSpeech XL set, and a pretrained Mandarin model on internal data (25,000 hours).

 After downloading the files, put them under this repo, like:
 ```